Robotics engineer

 writing programmes to control robot movements

-implementing artificial intelligence into robotic systems
+implementing AI into robotic systems

 maintaining and improving the functionality of robotic systems